NationalSecurityAgency/qgis-mgrs-plugin/readme.md

 # MGRS Plugin

 ***MGRS*** provides zoom to and coordinate capture ability for MGRS coordinates separate from the ***Lat Lon Tools*** plugin.
 It was produced for users who want separate tools and to be able to have both ***MGRS*** and ***Lat Lon Tools*** windows displayed at the same time.
+Given a set of MGRS coordinates it provide a tool to display them as points, a line, a polygon, or a bounding box around them.
 It also provides an algorithm to create an MGRS Grid Zone Designator layer.
 If you need the ability to convert an attribute table with MGRS coordinates to a new point layer or convert a point layer to a new layer with an MGRS attribute string, then use ***Lat Lon Tools***.
 The MGRS plugin is installed in the QGIS Plugins menu.

 <div style="text-align:center"><img src="doc/menu.jpg" alt="MGRS menu"></div>